Winter Waterfall Ice Hiking at Ricketts Glen State Park

 Best Winter Adventure in Pennsylvania

-Hike frozen trails, explore dozens of natural icy waterfalls and discover spectacular ice formations as you hike through the frozen ravines of the majestic Ricketts Glen State Park in Northeast Pennsylvania.
+Hike frozen trails, explore stunning natural icy waterfalls and discover spectacular ice formations as you hike through frozen ravines of the majestic Ricketts Glen State Park in Northeast Pennsylvania.

 The Falls Trail that you hike meanders through the Glen's Natural Area, which is a National Natural Monument.
 The frozen landscape creates glistening ice formations and an awe-inspiring experience unmatched in both the Endless & Pocono Mountains Regions.